 - What have you learned from your experience in schools and/or what skills do you bring from your previous employment?

 - Give an example of a successful and not so successful lesson you observed during a school visit or have taught.
 Why was it successful/not so successful?

 - Tell us about a time when you helped a child in the classroom.
 Were you effective and, if so, why do you think this was?

-- What contributions could you make outside your subject area/age range?
+- What contributions could you make outside your preferred subject area or age range?

 - How do you view your own school experience?

 - Who was your favourite teacher and why?

 - Why did you choose your degree subject and what inspired you?